Hakan-Asmaoglu/Back-end-info/README.md

 <p>Then we will write the syntax to reach specific URL.
 After all URL will automatically change and "All cards" page will display.</p>
 <br>
 <h2>Json</h2>
-<p>Json is a format for storing and transporting data.
-It is often used when data is sent from a server to a web page.</p>
+<p>JSON methods are important because they allow us to work with data in JSON format, which is a common way of exchanging data between web applications and services.
+When data is exchanged over the internet, it needs to be in a format that both the sending and receiving systems can understand.
+JSON is a lightweight and easy-to-read format that is widely supported by different programming languages.</p>
 <br>
 <p> <b>In our case we will use it to:</b>
     <ul>